svc64/prl_tools/README.md

 # prl_tools
-Parallels Tools for newer kernels
+Parallels Tools for newer kernels.

+I use Fedora 36 on arm64 so this repo is updated when a kernel update breaks Parallels Tools and when I have the time to do so.

+Last tested kernel version: `5.18.5-200`.
+PRs welcome for other kernels.

 # Installation
 - Clone